-- Antiarrhythmics (eg, amiodarone, quinidine, propafenone), bupropion, certain calcium channel blockers (eg, diltiazem, verapamil), digoxin, diphenhydramine, hydroxychloroquine, ketanserin, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), phenothiazines (eg, thioridazine), certain protease inhibitors (eg, ritonavir), quinine, reserpine, certain selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine, paroxetine), or other medicines for blood pressure because side effects, such as slow or irregular heartbeat, unusual tiredness or weakness, low blood pressure, fainting, severe dizziness, or light-headedness when standing, may occur
+- Monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), reserpine, or other medicines for blood pressure because side effects, such as slow or irregular heartbeat, unusual tiredness or weakness, low blood pressure, fainting, or severe dizziness or light-headedness, may occur

-- Abiraterone, adrenocorticotropic hormone (ACTH), other beta-blockers (eg, propranolol), cimetidine, corticosteroids (eg, prednisone), guanethidine, or terbinafine because they may increase the risk of Lopressor HCT's side effects
+- Adrenocorticotropic hormone (ACTH), other beta-blockers (eg, propranolol), corticosteroids (eg, prednisone), fluoxetine, paroxetine, propafenone, or quinidine because they may increase the risk of Lopressor HCT's side effects

-- Cholestyramine, colestipol, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or rifamycins (eg, rifampin) because they may decrease Lopressor HCT's effectiveness
+- Cholestyramine, colestipol, or nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen) because they may decrease Lopressor HCT's effectiveness

-- Alfuzosin, allopurinol, amantadine, dofetilide, fingolimod, hydralazine, insulin or other medicines for diabetes (eg, glyburide), lithium, prazosin, or thioamines (eg, propylthiouracil) because their actions and the risk of their side effects may be increased by Lopressor HCT
+- Dofetilide, insulin or other medicines for diabetes (eg, glyburide), or lithium because the risk of their side effects may be increased by Lopressor HCT

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Lopressor HCT may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.